 There is a myriad of ways.
-Yet an automated follow-up sequence is still one of the most effective – with Econsultancy research finding automation follow up campaigns to recover 29% of e-commerce sales.
+Yet an automated follow-up sequence is still one of the most effective.
+Econsultancy research finds that automation follow-up campaigns can recover 29% of e-commerce sales.

 Indeed, bouncing out might deal with the trust, product price, or product itself.
-Sending more than one follow-up through IMs, App notification, etc can allow advertisers to personalize the messages, such as customer product review, discounted price, and bundle deals, etc.
+Sending more than one follow-up through IMs, App notification, etc. It can allow advertisers to personalize the messages, such as customer product reviews, discounted prices, and bundle deals, etc.

 Push Notification through Brand App